Jphartogi/mqtt-test/README.md

-# campuspedia-mqtt-test
+# mqtt-test
-Code for campuspedia x qlue event using mqtt with python
+Code for using mqtt with python

 # installation prequisites
 dont forget to install mosquitto for the broker